go-skynet/localai-website/content/news/_index.en.md

 ### Attention 🚨

 From this release the `llama` backend supports only `gguf` files (see {{< pr "943" >}}).
-LocalAI ships a version of llama.cpp before that change in a separate backend, named `llama-stable` to allow still loading `ggml` files.
+LocalAI  however still supports `ggml` files.
+We ship a version of llama.cpp before that change in a separate backend, named `llama-stable` to allow still loading `ggml` files.
 If you were specifying the `llama` backend manually to load `ggml` files from this release you should use `llama-stable` instead, or do not specify a backend at all (LocalAI will automatically handle this).

 ### Image generation enhancements